holgerthies/continuous-machines/README.md

 Alternatively if you are using [opam](https://coq.inria.fr/opam-using.html) you can also run `opam install . --working-dir` to install all necessary libraries.

+## The contents of the paper
+Formal proofs of statements in the paper have been made part of the incone library.
+The development concerning continuous machines is contained in the `computability` subfolder of the library.

 ## Scopes and notations.

 A general rule of the library is to use natural language to make the theorems as readable as possible.